stefoss23/bkrs/README.md

   return 0;
 }
 ```
 Each ```c++ std::vector reg``` is the result of a single pulse emission and reception cycle, similarly to the the above figure..
-The signal measurements (*reg*) can be fed into a digital processing algorithm.
+The signal measurements (*pulse_data.registry*) can be fed into a digital processing algorithm.
 This could initially be a Constant False Alarm Rate (CFAR) process as defined by the user to create per-scan detections, or *plots*, which again would be fed into a tracking algorithm.

-BKRadsim is does not provide any digital processing assistance, but is a tool for its study and development.